mark-blackmore/Experiments/README.md

-# Instroduction to Data Analysis
+# Introduction to Data Analysis
 This repository contains contains code and markdown documents prepared by working throguh the lecture slides from Hadley Wickham's Rice University course, [STAT 405: Introduction to Data Analysis](http://stat405.had.co.nz/).
 The course was given in Fall 2012.

 [Lecture 1](01_hadley_stat405_rice.md)